caprinux/caprinux.github.io/about.md

 I may not be the best but I'm just here to have some fun and learn some new skills.

-Don't have a permanent team that I belong to for now but I occasionally play with [CTF.SG](https://ctftime.org/team/77768).
+I occasionally play with [CTF.SG](https://ctftime.org/team/77768), but I'm still looking for people in my age group to form a team with for local CTFs!

-_some sg team pick me up plox_
+_if you are interested please hmu @ my email haha_

 <br>